Robbiekorneta11/NIU-School-Work/README.md

     * implementation of linear and nonlinear data structures, recursion, searching and sorting
     * algorithms, and algorithmic complexity analysis.

-CSCI 321 - iOS Mobile Device Programming
+CSCI 321 - iOS Mobile Device Programming - Grade: A
     * Comprehensive introduction to building applications for mobile devices that use Apple’s
     * iOS operating system.
 Topics covered will include application of Model-View-Controller
     * design architecture, graphics, rich media content, multithreading, networking and interaction